joschabach/micropsi2/README_additional_configuration.md

 * When creating a new node net, you should now be able to chose theano_engine

-Windows: Set up theano_engine, Minecraft connectivity, and virtualenv
+Windows: Set up theano_engine and Minecraft connectivity with winpython
 -----
 Windows support for advanced features is experimental.
 * Install [WinPython 3.4.3.7](http://winpython.github.io/)